SS Clifton: Loss

 At the time of her loss, Clifton was owned by the Progress Steamship Co. of Cleveland, a subsidiary of Cleveland-Cliffs, Inc.

 In Cliftons last position report as of 10:20 a.m. on September 21, 1924, it was entering Lake Huron near Mackinaw City approximately 100 miles from where it ultimately foundered.
 As the gravel boat tried to make its way down Lake Huron toward its scheduled destination in Detroit on the night of September 21–22, a "great storm swept [Lake] Huron".
 In the opinion of an experienced skipper who had worked his way through the gale, no vessel of Cliftons size could have survived in those conditions if she was 40 miles out to sea.

 Wreckage was widely scattered.
-Painted sticks from the Clifton were recovered by Peter White on September 26, 1924, 24 miles northeast of Pointe aux Barques Light, and a life raft was found on October 1, 1924.
-On the Detour, Michigan–Goderich, Ontario course, about 70 mi away from the latter, hatch covers, and the forward end of a pilot house (with searchlight and clock attached) were recovered by the S.S.
-Glencairn.
+Painted sticks from Clifton were recovered by Peter White on September 26, 1924, 24 miles northeast of Pointe aux Barques Light, and a life raft was found on October 1, 1924.
+On the Detour, Michigan–Goderich, Ontario course, about 70 mi away from the latter, hatch covers, and the forward end of a pilot house (with searchlight and clock attached) were recovered by Glencairn.
 The clock had stopped at 4:00, which is hypothesized to have been 4:00 a.m. on September 22, when storm waters on Lake Huron were at their height.
 A cabin door was found in the vicinity of Thunder Bay.
 (Note: The locale where the wreck was ultimately located.)
 United States Army Air Service airplanes were dispatched from Mount Clemens, Michigan, to conduct a search in Saginaw Bay in the vicinity of Tawas City, Michigan.
 (Note: Presumably from Selfridge Air Base, which is the only air base near Mount Clemens.)
 Debris started washing up on the Canadian shore.

 No bodies were recovered, implying that the sinking was quick without deployment of lifeboats.
 No mechanical malfunction has yet been discovered or any other definite cause of her sinking.
 Speculation at the time, which continued to be published decades after the tragedy, was that the newly-installed self-unloading gear could have broken free and contributed to the vessel's metacentric instability.
 However, after the discovery of the wreck it is now theorized that the vessel was overwhelmed by a wave or waves that drove it under power to the bottom.
 The obliteration of the first 40 feet of the bow is testament to the blunt force the ship endured.
 "The bow of the Clifton sustained heavy damage", said Trotter, after having seen footage shot by the divers.
 “The first 40 feet of the bow section is completely destroyed, likely caused by the impact with the lake’s bottom when she sank."